Alan Trejo Player Props: Rockies vs. Marlins

-Alan Trejo -- .174 average over his past 10 games -- will be in action for the Colorado Rockies versus the Miami Marlins, with Johnny Cueto on the hill, on July 22 at 1:10 PM ET.
+Alan Trejo -- .143 average over his past 10 games -- will be in action for the Colorado Rockies versus the Miami Marlins, with Jesus Luzardo on the hill, on July 23 at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+He had a hitless showing in his previous game (0-for-1) against the Marlins.

 Alan Trejo Game Info & Props vs. the Marlins